agsb/f2u/docs/Notes.md

 *still lots of english errors, please correct me*

+# 02/11/2022

+- bring back UM+ ( w1 w2 -- w3 c)

+- review of BRANCH and 0BRANCH.
+No more relative offsets, as in GForth all address to be absolute.

+- review of DOCON and DOVAR, LIT as standart, and LIT is just : DOVAR >R DUP CELL+ >R ; and : DOCON DOVAR @ ;

+- fix for simply (accept) (parse) (word) (eval)

 # 30/10/2022

 - include non standart words HOOK and BACK, as " ~~~ WORD ~~~ IF ~~~ WORD; THEN ~~~ ", cited by Moore in http://www.ultratechnology.com/1xforth.htm